andrew-peng-144/Junior-Design-0326/README.md

 The password for admin is extremely important and if it gets leaked then all the content on the site risks getting deleted or vandalized since admins can remove and edit projects.
 So… in the case that the admin password gets leaked… a developer who setup the WAMPserver should generate a new password with `hash-gen.php` and come up with a new username, then edit the mysql table on the live server to have those new credentials.
 Then they need to restart everyone’s sessions… do this by deleting every file on the live server in /var/lib/php/session.

 # Amazon Web Services (AWS) Set-up Information

+The following are the steps that have already been followed.
+You do not need to follow these steps; it is just information about AWS

 From Amazon Web Services, we used: